nsantti/checkers/README.md

 - Create AI for players to play against

 ### Updates made
+- 6/15/18
+  - Got rid of DOM buttons
+  - Can use the online P5 library now, no need to download it
+  - Created button to highlight all legal moves for current player
+  - Current player can no longer see moves for other player

+  &nbsp;
 - 6/14/18
   - Created custom button class
   - Added game over screen